spoddutur/spark-notes/wsg.md

 To better avail in-core parallelism, Spark has done two changes:
 - **Vectorization:** Idea is to take advantage of Data Level Parallelism (DLP) within an algorithm via vector processing i.e., processing batches of rows together.
-- **Shift from row-based to column-based memory format:** We'll discuss the details on what triggered this shift below.
+- **Shift from row-based to column-based storage format:** We'll discuss the details on what triggered this shift below.

-### Goal of Vectorization
+### Vectorization: Goal of Vectorization
 Parallelise computations over vector arrays a.k.a. **Adapt vector processing**

-### What is Vector Processing?
+### Vectorization: What is Vector Processing?
 Vector Processing is basically single instruction operating on one-dimensional arrays of data called vectors, compared to scalar processors, whose instructions operate on single data items as shown in the below picture:
 ![image](https://user-images.githubusercontent.com/22542670/27125951-93ccfb42-5113-11e7-80ed-ca729b9a72a6.png)

-### How did Spark adapt to Vector Processing:
+### Vectorization: How did Spark adapt to Vector Processing:
 1. **Spark 1.x VolcanoIteratorModel performs scalar processing:**
 We’ve seen earlier that in Spark 1.x, using VolcanoIteratorModel, all the operators like filter, project, scan etc were implemented via a common iterator interface where we fetch one tuple per iteration and process it.
 Its essentially doing Scalar Processing here.